Taylor Walls Preview, Player Props: Rays vs. Mariners

-On Friday, Taylor Walls (.290 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 6:40 PM ET.
+Taylor Walls -- with a slugging percentage of .258 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryan Woo on the hill, on September 9 at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mariners.
+In his last game he had a hitless showing (0-for-4) against the Mariners.

 Taylor Walls Game Info & Props vs. the Mariners